nataliabernardo/Tensorflow_ObjDetection/README.md

 #### Tensorflow Object Detection API:

 The Object Detection API has been trained on Microsoft COCO dataset (a dataset of about 300,000 images of 90 commonly found objects) with different trainable detection models.
-The API does the fine-tuning on a pre-trained object detection model with a custom data set and new classes (process called [transfer learning](https://www.tensorflow.org/tutorials/image_retraining)), removing the last 90 neuron classification layer of the network and replacing it with a new layer that outputs 2 categories ("yellow curb ramp" and "gray curb ramp").
+The API does the fine-tuning on a pre-trained object detection model with a custom data set and new classes (process called [transfer learning](https://www.tensorflow.org/tutorials/image_retraining)), removing the last 90 neuron classification layer of the network and replacing it with a new layer that outputs the new classes.
 It also includes image augmentation, such as flipping and saturation.

 #### Transfer Learning Architecture